 Meanwhile the results haven’t yet been announced for this year’s National Arts & Entertainment Journalism Awards, but the nominations are out, and I’m thrilled to say that Brad A. Johnson, Food & Travel is nominated for Best Blog for the third year in a row (spotlighting my review of Lo Sereno in Troncones, Mexico, photos below).
 This is on top of prizes for travel writing and restaurant criticism earlier in the year from the California Journalism Awards and the Orange County Press Club Awards.

 AND THIS JUST IN FROM LONDON: I learned today that I have been selected as a finalist in the Food Photographer of the Year Awards.
 This is the world’s largest food photography competition, which this year drew more than 10,000 entries from 70 countries.
-Win or lose at this point in the process, one thing is now set: At least one of my images will be displayed at the Royal Photographic Society in England, one of the world’s oldest and most prestigious photographic galleries—whose royal patron is Catherine, The Duchess of Cambridge.
+Two of my photographs made the shortlist.
+And only six photographers from the United States made it into the finalist stage, which includes my image of lunch being served at Lo Soreno in Troncones.
+That image will be displayed at the Royal Photographic Society in England, one of the world’s oldest and most prestigious photographic galleries—whose royal patron is Catherine, The Duchess of Cambridge.
 The exhibition opens in November and will run through mid-December.
 As my luck would have it, I have already booked a trip to Asia for those dates, so I’ll miss my international gallery debut.
-The winning images will be revealed publicly April 27.
-The shortlist is available online now.
+The gallery of finalists and winners is available online now.

 My sincerest thanks to all the judges for taking time to view or read my work.
 Having been a judge myself, I know what an arduous task it can be.